 Snips from the transcript are below, with paragraph breaks added by me for easier readability.

 Transcript of President Barack Obama with Univision, LA Times blogs, October 25, 2010Of course the DREAM Act is a sizable stealth amnesty for millions, the rewards of which extend far beyond some benefits for alien college students.
-Thatâ€™s why the President likes the legislation â€” it quietly puts lots more open-borders Democrats in the pipeline!Below, as a candidate, Obama demonstrated his fondness for Mexican culture.
+Thatâ€™s why the President likes the legislation â€” it quietly puts lots more open-borders Democrats in the pipeline!